Best daily deals

 8.0

 Everyone deserves a second chance, or at least Bose hopes you feel that way.
-The Bose Sport Earbuds is the company’s sophomore true wireless workout earbuds, and is sure to be a mainstay among gym-goers.
-Did Bose actually make improvements from the original SoundSport Free, or did it just repackage old issues?
+The Bose Sport Earbuds are the company’s sophomore true wireless workout earbuds and are sure to be a mainstay among gym-goers.
+Did Bose actually improve on the original SoundSport Free, or did it just repackage old issues?
 Let’s find out in our full Bose Sport Earbuds review.

-Editor’s note: this Bose Sport Earbuds review was updated on May 15, 2023 to include answer user submitted FAQs, and update formatting.
+Editor’s note: This Bose Sport Earbuds review was updated on August 2nd, 2024, to answer user-submitted FAQs and update formatting.

-About this Bose Sport Earbuds review: We tested the Bose Sport Earbuds over a period of 10 days.
-It was running firmware version 1.0.7-10904+620b71c, and the Bose Music app ran version 4.1.1.
+About this Bose Sport Earbuds review: We tested the Bose Sport Earbuds over 10 days.
+It ran firmware version 1.0.7-10904+620b71c, and the Bose Music app ran version 4.1.1.
 SoundGuys purchased the unit for this review.

-Athletes should get these earphones because they have an IPX4 rating and feature easily operable touch contorls.
-Anyone can use the Bose Sport Earbuds, because the proprietary ear tips keep the buds in place no matter what.
+Athletes should get these earphones because they have an IPX4 rating and feature easily operable touch controls.
+Anyone can use the Bose Sport Earbuds because the proprietary ear tips keep the buds in place no matter what.
 The embedded mics make it easy to take hands-free calls from anywhere, and you can charge the bud and case up in a pinch.

 What’s it like to use the Bose Sport Earbuds?

 Bose selected plastic for its Sport Earbuds, which is a smart move since weight and durability are key to great workout earbuds.
-The earbuds’ design is very plain, but in a modern way.
-There isn’t a rough edge or corner to be found on the Sport Earbuds.
+The earbuds’ design is very plain but modern.
+There isn’t a rough edge or corner on the Sport Earbuds.
 The oblong shape protrudes from the ear, but it doesn’t draw nearly as much attention as the original SoundSport Free true wireless earbuds.

 The Bose Sport Earbuds true wireless workout earbuds sit outside of the closed charging case, all objects are covered in sprinkles of water.